automorphism88/snapraid-btrfs/README.md

 ### Q: Why use snapraid-btrfs?
-A: A major disadvantage of SnapRAID is that the parity files are not updated in real time.
+A: A major disadvantage of SnapRAID is that the parity files are not updated in realtime.
 This not only means that new files are not protected until after running `snapraid sync`, but also creates a form of "write hole" where if files are modified or deleted, some protection of other files which share the same parity block(s) is lost until another sync is completed, since if other files